rjspies/TicketSlave/README.md

 # TicketSlave
-A script that creates git branches and GitHub pull requests from Jira tickets
+A script that creates git branches from Jira tickets